jfasch/jfasch-home/trainings/material/soup/cmake/advanced/dependencies/topic.rst

 * Basic tools
 * Maybe exclude w1 and sysfs, and bring them in later. together with libgpoid2, as an external dependency?
-MAybe examples
+Maybe examples

   * one simple such as zlib
   * one like protobuf